Who requires a permit?

 Contact our Customer Service Centre on 13 61 86.

-You will receive a response within five business days of receipt of your application, if complex arrangements for your filming activity are required it may take longer to respond to your permit request.
+You will receive a response within five business days of receipt of your application, if your require complex arrangements it may take longer.

 Filming permit fees and bonds